Resonant cavity system for exposing cell cultures to intense pulsed RF fields Scientific reports

 Abstract

 The IEEE and ICNIRP have set the maximum permissible exposure for an instantaneous peak electric field of 100 kV/m.
 However, no reason was given for this limitation.
 A new exposure system is designed through a detailed process of analytical analysis, numerical modeling and prototype testing.
 The system consists of a cylindrical re-entrant resonant cavity which can reach an electric field strength of more than 100 kV/m with an input power of 200 W. The work of the system was evaluated in simulations and experiments in terms of scattering parameters, electric field distribution and specific absorption rate.
 The system was then used to perform in-vitro exposure of the human lymphoid cell line (GG0257) to a 1195 MHz signal at a peak power of 53 dBm and a pulse width of 550 ns over a range of interpulse intervals to identify heating-induced changes in cell viability.
-On the same subject : Organic semiconductors come to the 5G circuit.
 The proposed system offers a high Q value of 5920 under no-load conditions which is lowered to 57 when loaded with 12 ml of cell culture but still offers a field intensity of 67 kV/m.
 Using the system for exposure of GG0257 cells lasting for 18 min, interpulse intervals of 11 s or less led to a reduction in the number of viable cells and an increase in the corresponding necrotic cells.
 For a shorter exposure duration of 6 min, a decrease in cell viability was seen at interpulse intervals of 5.5 s or less.
 The designed exposure system is capable of handling high-intensity electric fields well.
 Temperature measurements with fiber optic probes and temperature sensitive labels showed that changes in viability were associated with an increase in temperature above 46 °C. This novel exposure system is an efficient way to investigate the possible relationship between peak field intensity and biological effects to provide the rationale behind the 100 kV/m maximum exposure limit.

 Introduction